axlbert/hacktoberfestfork/content/participant/axlbert.md

 Name: Axl Bert
 institution: UCAM
 image: axlbert.png
-quote: All your base are belong to us
+quote: All your Base Are belong to Us
 github: axlbert
 ---